WHIRL 2026 TALENT

 Darlene Underwood has been teaching and calling contra and square dances throughout the United States for over 25 years, spreading happiness, connection and fun.

-She has called at the Berea Christmas Country Dance school week, the Snowball Dance Weekend, Cabin Fever, Pigtown Fling, Winter WarmUp and many other dance weekends.
+Darlene is returning for her second year calling at the Whitewater Whirl, She has called at the Berea Christmas Country Dance school week, the Snowball Dance Weekend, Cabin Fever, Pigtown Fling, Winter WarmUp and many other dance weekends.

 She has also taught callers’ workshops and says she always wants to "pay it forward," hoping to inspire the next generation of callers.